boyter/boyter.org/content/posts/2014-12-07-portfold-topic-research-software.md

 [You can view it at portfold.com][1]

-Recently I have been taking an interest in various topics such as &#8220;[Oil Gas Pipeline Failure Rates][2]&#8221; and &#8220;[Hydroelectric Dam Environmental Impacts][3]&#8221; (both generated using Portfold).
+Recently I have been taking an interest in various topics such as "[Oil Gas Pipeline Failure Rates][2]" and "[Hydroelectric Dam Environmental Impacts][3]" (both generated using Portfold).
 My standard workflow was enter a search term into my favorite search engine and then click through the results looking for the interesting information.
 Extremely time consuming I was looking to find a better way to do it.

 The problem as such is that searching for information presents a collection of related blue links.
 What do you do then?